Security in Kashmir tightened following call for march

 On Aug.
 5, Prime Minister Narendra Modi’s Hindu nationalist-led government revoked Muslim-majority Kashmir’s decades-old special status guaranteed under Article 370 of India’s Constitution and sent thousands of troops to the region, which is split between archrivals Pakistan and India and claimed by both in its entirety.

-The move by the Modi government touched off anger among residents of Indian-controlled Kashmir.
+The move by the Modi government touched off anger among residents of Indian-controlled Kashmir and people in Pakistan.

+Hundreds of Pakistanis protested against Modi in the northwestern city of Peshawar on Friday, urging the international community to act against human rights violations in Indian-administered Kashmir.
+Some burned effigies of the Indian leader.

+Separately, hundreds of people, including representatives of the All Parties Hurriyat Conference, an alliance of separatist groups, protested the continuation of a curfew in Indian-held Kashmir.

+Ali Amin Gandapur, the federal minister for Kashmir, in a speech at the rally said “Modi has converted Kashmir into the world’s largest prison.”

+Mashaal Malik, the wife of Yasin Malik, a pro-independence Kashmiri leader who has been jailed in India, also attended the rally.
-Posters bearing the name of the Joint Resistance Leadership comprised of three separatist leaders fighting Indian sovereignty in Kashmir appeared Thursday across Srinagar urging Kashmiris to march to the U.N. office after Muslim Friday prayers.

-The posters called for preachers to educate the public about the “explosive situation arising from India’s political, geographical and demographic plans” in Kashmir.
+The posters bearing the name of the Joint Resistance Leadership, comprised of three separatist leaders fighting Indian sovereignty in Kashmir, called for preachers to educate the public about the “explosive situation arising from India’s political, geographical and demographic plans” in Kashmir.

 The changes in Indian-controlled Kashmir’s status allow anyone to buy land in the territory, which some Kashmiris fear could mean an influx of Hindus who would change the region’s culture and demographics.